AoxeTech/Aoxe.Serialization/README.md

     - Tomlet
     - Tomlyn

-Though some serializers does not support stream or bytes, the zaabee serializers will supply the lack.
+Though some serializers does not support stream or bytes, the Aoxe serializers will supply the lack.
 And the text serializers will support text on this base.

 ## 2. Explain